 Nevada does not hold dog owners strictly liable for dog bite injuries.
 Strict liability means you do not need to prove anything wrong with the dog owner’s conduct before the dog bit you.
 For example, if you were bitten by a dog in a strict liability state like California, you only need to prove your injuries and the ownership of the dog.

-Nevada, on the other hand, will require you to prove the dog owner’s negligence to receive compensation.
+The dog bite laws in Nevada, on the other hand, state that you will require to prove the dog owner’s negligence to receive compensation.

 What is Negligence?